y0nil/kusto.blog/blog-posts/analyzing-spotify-streaming-history.md

 - Name of items listened to or watched (e.g. title of music track or name of video).
 - Date and time of the stream.

-Once you get the "Your data is available to download" email (it could take a few days after your request), you can download the aforementioned data set in a standard JSON format, which makes it super easy to analyze in Kusto (Azure Data Explorer).
+Once you get the "Your data is available to download" email (it could take a few days after your request), you can download the aforementioned data set in a standard JSON format, which makes it super easy to analyze in Kusto.

 The data I used is the one in the file named `StreamingHistory.json`.
 Here's an example of a few records